Health effects of hazardous substances

-Between 2006 and 2012, male mortality rates from a hazardous substance were more than three times the female rates (Figure 1).
+Between 2006 and 2013, the male age-standardised mortality rates from a hazardous substance were three to nine times as high as the female rates (Figure 1).

-Males continue to have higher hospital discharge rates than females (Figure 2).
+Males continued to have higher hospital discharge rates than females (Figure 2).

 From 2006 to 2015, marked differences were evident in age-specific hazardous substances-related discharge rates.
-Compared to all other age groups, children under five years old continue to have the highest hospital discharge rates from hazardous substances (Figure 3).
+Compared to all other age groups, children under five years old continued to have higher discharge rates from hazardous substances (Figure 3).
 These results are similar to those previously found [1,2].

 Notifications peaked in 2009, with around 50 lead absorption cases associated with repainting the Auckland Harbour Bridge.
 This was drawn to the attention of the then Department of Labour (now Worksafe NZ) who revised their Guidelines for the Medical Surveillance of Lead Workers in 2011.
 These guidelines state that employers must ensure that medical surveillance is provided to all workers involved in lead work.

-There were 99 notifications related to hazardous substances in 2016, this was a significant increase compared to 61 notifications in 2015.
+There were 104 notifications related to hazardous substances in 2016, this was a significant increase compared to 61 notifications in 2015.

 In 2016, sixty-four percent (67 notifications) of the hazardous substances notifications were males.
-Across all age groups, the 45-64 year age group had the highest number of notifications.
+Across all age groups, the 25-44 year age group had the highest number of notifications (39 notifications).

 There was a drop in the number of incidents in 2011 and 2012 due to industrial action in the New Zealand Fire Service.

-In 2014, the National Poisons Centre (NPC) received 8,220 calls concerning hazardous substances in nine months of 2015.
+The National Poisons Centre (NPC) received 8,220 calls concerning hazardous substances in nine months of 2015.
 Over 50 percent were related to children under five years (Table 2).

-Household products were the most common exposure (3906 calls) reported to the NPC, followed by cosmetics (974 calls).
+Household products were the most common exposure (5,047 calls) reported to the NPC, followed by cosmetics (1,008 calls) (Table 2).

-These data excludes poisonings from medicines, drugs, food, alcohol, and carbon monoxide where the source was not from combustion of gas from a cylinder.
+These data exclude poisonings from medicines, drugs, food, alcohol, and carbon monoxide where the source was not from the combustion of gas from a cylinder.

 For more information about our hazardous substances surveillance, go to the hazardous substances surveillance webpage.